Mem and Zin: Texts

-Filming of the epic
+Film adaptations

 In 1992, on the basis of the book Mem u Zin, Ümit Elçi directed a film with the same name.
 Since the Kurdish language in Turkey was prohibited from 1980 until the late 1990s or the early 2000s, the Kurdish epic had to be released in Turkish.

-In 2002, the Kurdistan satellite channel Kurdistan TV produced a dramatised mini-series of Memi Alan directed by Nasir Hassan.
+In 2002, the Kurdistan satellite channel Kurdistan TV produced the dramatised mini-series Memi Alan directed by Nasir Hassan.